Assessment

 MMS has a maximum file size limit of 600MB.
 Where it is necessary to submit larger files, students should make prior arrangements with the relevant coordinator for an alternative submission mechanism.

 As noted above, it is the student’s responsibility to verify that they have submitted the correct piece of work to the correct MMS slot.
-In cases where such an error only comes to light some days after submission, a lateness penalty will normally be applied corresponding to the time/date that the correct version was eventually submitted.
+In cases where an error only comes to light some days after submission, a lateness penalty will normally be applied corresponding to the time/date that the correct version was eventually submitted.
 Nonetheless, cases where there exists strong evidence that the work was actually completed on time will be considered by the relevant coordinator.

 Normally the level of evidence required would be a not-easily-forgeable record of the work’s existence on a School storage server at the claimed time.
 File timestamps would not meet this standard, while presence in a storage server snapshot would.
 For this reason, even apart from the other obvious benefits of version control, students are strongly encouraged to use School’s lab PCs, network home directories and adopt the use of version control for routine coursework development.
 Although version control histories themselves can be easily tampered with, a repository located in a network home directory will automatically be captured in the regular file system snapshots.